-This page explains the working mechanism of swapping tokens on Integral SIZE and summarizes the benefits of using Integral vs. other swap protocols, decentralized exchanges or aggregators; specifically when considering the execution of large orders.
+This page explains the working mechanism of swapping tokens on Integral and summarizes the benefits of using Integral vs. other swap protocols.

 When discussing the topic of price impact and slippage it is important to note their distinct, yet interconnected differences.